-Associate Professor of Business Administration Gal Raz teaches Operations at Darden.
-His research focuses on supply chain strategy including supply chain pricing and contracts and public policy implications of supply chain management such as sustainability and health care.
-His research has been published in academic journals such as Management Science and Production and Operations Management.
-He serves as a referee for Management Science, Operations Research, Manufacturing and Service Operations Management (M&SOM) and Production and Operations Management (POM).
+Associate Professor of Business Administration Gal Raz teaches Operations, Supply Chain Management and Global Innovation at Darden.
+He received his PhD in Business and a Masters degree focusing on public policy from Stanford University.
+His research centers on supply chain management and sustainable operations, with special focus on pricing, remanufacturing, and government environmental regulations.
+His research has been published in academic journals such as Management Science and Production and Operations Management (POM).
+He serves on the editorial board of POM, and as a referee for Management Science, Operations Research, and Manufacturing and Service Operations Management (M&SOM).

-From 2007 to 2009, he served as the president of the Junior Faculty Interest Group (JFIG) at the Institute of Operations Research and Management Science (INFORMS) and in 2009 received the INFORMS Moving Spirit Service Award for his work with JFIG.
-Raz was involved in numerous consulting projects with many companies on topics relating to supply chain management and quantitative modeling in Australia, the United States and Israel.
+Throughout his career, Professor Raz has been involved in leadership roles in professional organizations.
+From 2007 to 2009, he served as the president of the Junior Faculty Interest Group (JFIG) at INFORMS and in 2009 received the INFORMS Moving Spirit Service Award for his work with JFIG.
+In 2010, he was the co-chair of the SCM M&SOM SIG conference in Israel, and in 2012 co-chaired the POMs sustainable operations college mini-conference in Chicago.
+Professor Raz is the current President of the POMs sustainable operations college, a member of the POMs board, and the VP of Meetings for MSOM.
+Raz was involved in numerous consulting projects with many companies on topics relating to supply chain management, innovation and sustainable operations in Australia, the United States and Israel.

 Prior to joining the Darden School, he was on the faculty of the Australian Graduate School of Management in Sydney.

 Raz, G. and E. Porteus (2006) ― "A Fractiles Perspective to the Joint Price/Quantity Newsvendor Model". – Management Science 52 (11), 1764 – 1777.